xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_int.md

 project at `globals/Globals.xtuml`.

 `xtumlmc_build xtuml_integrity` will automatically include this data along with the selected project(s) model data.
-An option is provided to exclude this data so that Prebuilder output can be used as integrity input.
+An option is provided (`-g`) to exclude this data so that Prebuilder output can be used as integrity input.

-6.5 Pathing
-I am thinking about selecting all of PEs together, because I can create a path for these.

-6.6 Simplified Plugin
+6.5 Simplified Plugin
 The plugin depends on io.image and `System_c` (`S_SYS`).
 These dependencies are only in place because needing to have the _project_ variable.
 This can be btained in simpler ways.

-6.7 Multi-Select
-I need to figure out how to deal with multi-select from the GUI.

-6.8 Error Counter
+6.6 Error Counter
 I would like to count the number of errors found and include that in the output report.
+Currently, we break out a particular class as soon as one instance fails.
+This should change to show N (5 or so) problems and then move on.

-6.9 bp.core ooaofooa
+6.7 bp.core ooaofooa
 The ooaofooa has not been updated, yet.

-6.10 OOA of Graphics
+6.8 OOA of Graphics
 Consider enhancing the escher loader to support these instances.

-6.11 Enhanced Loader
+6.9 Enhanced Loader
 Fix the loader to deal with unrecognized data gracefully.

+6.10 Windows is broken at the moment.

 ### 7. Unit Test